skbkontur/Selone/README.md

 //some actions
 element.Click();
 ```
-Of course you can search nested elements inside absent elemets
+Of course you can search nested elements inside absent elements
 ```csharp
 var container = searchContext.SearchElement(By.Id("absent-container-id"));
 var element = container.SearchElement(By.Id("absent-element-id"));